swetoast/disk_endpoint/README.md

       - serial
       - health_status
 ```
-In this example, replace http://your_flask_app_url/disk_info?token=your_predefined_token with the actual URL of your Flask app’s endpoint and your actual token.
+In this example, `http://ip:port/disk_info?token=your_predefined_token` with the actual URL of your Flask app’s endpoint and your actual token.
 The value_template is used to extract the value that will be displayed for the sensor in Home Assistant, and json_attributes is used to extract additional attributes from the JSON response.
 ## Systemd Service

 You can also run the application as a systemd service.
 Here’s an example of a systemd service file: